Enhancing your students’ learning.

 What is the eTextbook Programme?

-Unlike standard ebooks, eTextbooks are purchased for each individual student on a specific course module, and are continuously accessible via the VLE.
+Unlike standard ebooks, eTextbooks are purchased for each individual student within a cohort of a module where possible.

 It’s the electronic equivalent of buying a print copy for each student, and, in most cases, students can keep their eTextbook for the duration of their studies.